Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

    no point in them.
 This was actually happening a lot and should mean a scalability improvement and unlock new optimization as well.

--  Avoid escaping uninit traces.
+-  Avoid escaping un-init traces.
 Unset values need not be considered as potentially modified as that cannot be done.

 -  The ``str`` shape is now detected through variables, this enables